leo-nakayama/PCPP-Learnig/PCPP-1_Study_Guide_Through_Aristotelian_Lens.md

 In mastering this domain, you not only prepare for PCPP-1’s style-related questions.
 You also practice the art of programming as philosophy: writing code that others can live with.

 ---

-⚡ That’s **Chapter 2 fully expanded** in study-essay style.

-👉 Would you like me to move on to **Chapter 3: GUI Programming**, or pause to adjust the depth/tone before we continue?

-Excellent — let’s now expand **Chapter 3: GUI Programming** into the study-essay style, aligned with PCPP-1 requirements, while also embedding **Four Causes** and **Deduction/Induction** reasoning.

----

 # Chapter 3: GUI Programming

 ---